serverpod/serverpod_docs/docs/05-concepts/05-database/06-relation-queries.md

   ),
 );
 ```
+The example above sorts the employees by their names in ascending order.

 ### Pagination

-Paginate results by specifying a limit on the number of records and an offset.
-For instance, to retrieve the next 100 employees starting from the 11th record:
+[Paginate](pagination) results by specifying a limit on the number of records and an offset.

 ```dart
 var user = await Company.db.findById(